Nitinshinde9696/TestVagrant_Assignment/README.md

 	e.Added Maven dependencies.

 2. class SignInTest :
-		a.code added for navigate to frame
+		a.code added for navigate to frame.

 3. Class FlightBookingTest:
 		a. changed the locator value from 'toTag' to 'ToTag'.